upcmd/updocs-content/logs/c0157_vvvvv.md

     hello: {{.person.name}}
     ~SubStep1: [print:  ]
     hello: tom
+    -Step2: [
-    -Step2: [: correct way is to try to get the school value and save it to a dvar then it is deterministic of the school value
+    correct way is to try to get the school value and save it to a dvar then it is deterministic of the school value
     ]
     {
       Name: "",
       Do: {
         {
-          "name": "print",
-          "cmd": "hello: {{.person.name}}"
+          "cmd": "hello: {{.person.name}}",
+          "name": "print"
         }
       },
       Dox: <nil>,